What is it: Sora no Woto (Sound of the Sky)

 Synopsis and Context

 Sora no Woto, also known as Sound of the Sky, is an anime that stands out for its sensitive and visually enchanting narrative.
 Set in a post-apocalyptic world, the story unfolds in the city of Seize, which is surrounded by a militarized environment and an atmosphere of uncertainty.
-The plot revolves around Kanata Sorami, a young girl who joins the city's defense unit, where her love for music and life intertwine with the challenges she faces.
-The anime explores themes such as friendship, overcoming and the importance of music as a form of expression and human connection.
+The plot revolves around Kanata Sorami, a young woman who joins the city's defense unit, where her love for music and life intertwine with the challenges she faces.
+The anime explores themes of friendship, resilience, and the importance of music as a form of expression and human connection.
 Through its strong and well-developed female characters, Sora no Woto invites us to reflect on the beauty of life even in difficult times.

 Anime Production

-- Directed by: Takemoto Yasuhiro
+• Directed by: Takemoto Yasuhiro

-- Screenplay: Reiko Yoshida
+• Screenplay: Reiko Yoshida

-- Studio: Kyoto Animation
+• Studio: Kyoto Animation

-- Premiere: January 2010
+• Premiere: January 2010

-- Genre: Drama, Slice of Life, Military
+• Genre: Drama, Slice of Life, Military

-- Soundtrack: Miki Matsubara
+• Soundtrack: Miki Matsubara

 Main Characters